haandol/honey/README.md

     return robot.brain.get(key)
 ```

-then, Hongmoa would say 'this' to the channel
+then, Hongmoa would say `this` to the channel